-All TV's and A/V sources operate from 120volt AC household current only, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).
+All TV's and A/V sources operate from 120-volt AC household current only, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).

-NOTE: Red lights that are illuminated on the HDMI Video Selection System and the Secondary Source Selector indicate that video sources are active.
-Blue lights that are illuminated indicate the selected video source.
+NOTE: Green lights that are illuminated on the HDMI Video Selection System indicate that video sources are active.